must1/CarRental/README.md

 # CarRental

-Goal:
+### Goal:

-It's main purpose is to practise my Java and Spring Boot skills and get more familiar with various libraries
+It's main purpose is to practise my Java skills and get more familiar with various libraries.

+### About project:

-Project is console application Car Rental.
+It is console application Car Rental.
 It is intended for customers and employees.
 Customer can:
 - rent a car
 - return a car